 Deauville became Lexington’s first Sister City in 1957.
-Lexington and Deauville are both recognized as centers of the thoroughbred industry in their countries, and both feel their communities derive from the Sister City relationship’s mutual benefit on culture, economic, and education levels.
+Lexington and Deauville are both recognized as centers of the thoroughbred industry in their countries, and both feel their communities derive from the Sister City relationship’s mutual benefit on cultural, economic, and educational levels.

 Deauville is home to two racecourses – La Touques and Clairefontaine.
 Because of their status as the center of the horse industry in France, Deauville was one of the host cities during the 2014 World Equestrian Games in Normandy.
 The three most important races held in Deauville each year are: Le Maurice de Gheest, Le Jacques le Marois, and Le Morny.
 In recent years, Le Prix d’Astarte and Le Prix Romanet have gained more status in the racing world.
 Deauville is also Sister Cities with County Kildare, Ireland – also a Sister City to Lexington – creating a triangle relationship promoting the horse industries in each country.